abourdon/powerapi-akka/README.md

 ## Future works

-We are working on new hardware resource *energy modules* (`Sensor` + `Formula`) development.
-If you are interested to participate, feel free to contact powerapi-user-list@googlegroups.com!
+We are working on new _energy modules_ (`Sensor` + `Formula`) development.
+If you are interested to participate, feel free to contact us via our [GitHub webpage](https://github.com/abourdon/powerapi-akka "GitHub") or mail us at powerapi-user-list@googlegroups.com!

 ## License